 Minification also can involve stripping away spaces and other unnecessary formatting from your website’s code, which also helps improve page loading times.
 A lot of different tools exist to minify your code automatically.

 You may also want to consider using Google’s AMP (Accelerated Mobile Pages) to create your pages, specifically if you reach a lot of mobile users.
-This framework helps dramatically simplify and speed up web pages for mobile-first optimization using special HTML, CSS, and JavaScript code, allowing pages to load in just fractions of a second.
+This framework helps dramatically simplify and speed up web pages for mobile-first optimisation using special HTML, CSS, and JavaScript code, allowing pages to load in just fractions of a second.

 3. Focus On Above-The-Fold Content